Your credit score is an important component of your financial health, yet not everyone knows how their score looks or how it’s determined.

 Using a tool, like Experian Boost, can even help you with little work from your end.

 Reason #2: Check for Identity Theft of Fraudulent Accounts

 According to Experian, checking your credit report is one of the best ways to discover if you have been a victim of identity theft.

 Reading through your credit report is a smart way to check for accounts that aren’t yours and may have been opened fraudulently.
 If you discover fraud, you can take steps to stop it and limit the damage right away.

-Checking your credit report is a great way to figure out areas where you could improve.
+Checking your free credit report is a great way to figure out areas where you could improve.
 If you have many late payments on your credit report, for example, it’s very likely your credit score has taken a hit.